 The packaging process for both capsules and tablets usually is the same, but with variations in machines depending on vitamin supplement manufacturing.
 The key factor is that the vitamins are only moved through packaging by technology, keeping human hands from the finished product.
 A machine counts the correct amount of vitamins (tablets or capsules) into each container before it is safety sealed and labeled before the final packaging wrap is added.

-The very last step in the process of how vitamin supplements are manufactured is the boxing process and distribution.
-While the details of each vitamin supplement manufacturing process vary, the overall basics are the same, including the attention to quality control and safety checks throughout the complete procedure.
+The very last step in the process of vitamin manufacturing is the boxing process and distribution.
+Vitamin packaging and supplement packaging may differ with your desired target market.
+While the details of each vitamin and supplement manufacturing process vary, the overall basics are the same, including the attention to quality control and safety checks throughout the complete procedure.